DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2025-05-22-find-a-candidate-provider-launch.md

 We decided early in this project to trial anonymising the application details of candidates to reduce unconscious bias in the recruitment process.

-This means that we obscured candidates' names, removed their date of birth and disability information.
+This means that we obscured candidates’ names, removed their date of birth and disability information.

 The initial round of research with providers showed that this was not an issue in itself, all 5 participants understood that the letter followed by asterisks represented a name and why we would remove that information.
 However, for keeping track of candidates throughout the process, they would need more specific identifiers, for example when shortlisting, sharing applications with colleagues or tracking who has applied from their list of invites.